 - Essay questions in exams

-- Students will be encouraged to ask questions and will receive direct feedback from staff, both in lectures and via Blackboard discussion forums.
+• Students will be encouraged to ask questions at interactive sessions and will receive direct feedback from staff both in person and via online forums.

 1. Nelson, DL & Cox, MM, Lehninger: Principles of Biochemistry (7th edition), W H Freeman 2017. eTextbook available to all students through the BlackBoard Unit.

 Frayn, KF, Metabolic Regulation: A Human Perspective (3rd edition), Portland Press, 2010